 - Add eggs and beat until well incorporated.

-- Divide pudding mix up into portions (2 large, 4 small, mini puddings etc) and roll into balls.
+- Divide pudding mix up into portions (1 large, 2 small, or 4 mini puddings) and roll into balls.

-The four and sugar mix forms a coating around the pudding which becomes the pudding skin giving it a smooth white exterior to look at, and a little break taste wise from the sweet fruits.
+The flour and sugar mix forms a coating around the pudding which becomes the pudding skin giving it a smooth white exterior to look at, and a little break taste wise from the sweet fruits.

 - Cut calico into squares to fit puddings